IgniteUI/igniteui-docfx/en/components/map_geographic_shape_polyline_series.md

 <div class="divider--half"></div>

-The following table summarized data structures required for each type of geographic series :
+The `GeographicPolylineSeries` works a lot like the `GeographicShapeSeries` except that geo-spatial data is rendered with polylines instead of polygons.

 ### Data Requirements

-Similarly to other types of geographic series in the control, the `GeographicPolylineSeries` has the `ItemsSource` property for the purpose of data binding.
-This property can be bound to an object that implements the IEnumerable interface (e.g. List, Collection, Queue, Stack).
-In addition, each item in this object must have one data column that stores geographic locations (longitude and latitude) of connected items using the IEnumerable<Point> or IEnumerable&lt;IEnumerable<Point>> structure.
-The latter is the standard data structure used by shape files and the `ShapeDataSource` object.
+Similarly to other types of geographic series in the control, the `GeographicPolylineSeries` has the `ItemsSource` property which can be bound to an array of objects.
+In addition, each data item in this object must have one data column that stores single/multiple shapes using an array of arrays of objects with x and y values representing geographic locations.
 This data column is then mapped to the ShapeMemberPath property.
 The `GeographicPolylineSeries` uses points of this mapped data column to plot polygons in the control.

 ### Code Snippet